shabbyrobe/grpc-stubs/.github/ISSUE_TEMPLATE.md

 ## Minimum Reproducible Example

-> Pull requests will not be accepted without minimum reproducible examples.
+> Issues may be closed without minimum reproducible examples.
 "Reproducible" in this case
-> means the following is provided, in separate `<details>` blocks, using as few files as possible.
+> means the following is provided in this issue body, in separate `<details>` blocks, using as few files as possible.
 Gists
 > and links to other repositories are not acceptable as an MRE.
-Pull requests without an MRE will be
-> immediately closed.
 >
 > - One or more python files containing reproducing code.
 > - Full set of shell commands (POSIX shell or bash only) required to create a venv, install